barghouthi/blog/_posts/2017-05-1-debiasing.md

 The main question that I've avoided so far is *how do you formalize fairness?!*
-This is a hard philosophical problem.
+This is a deep philosophical problem.
 But computer scientists love to formalize the unformalizable!
 Recent work in the area has proposed several definitions.
-Let's look at the one from Feldman et al., which formalizes  the 80--20 rule of thumb from the Equality of Employment Commission here in the US:
+Let's look at the one from [Feldman et al.](https://arxiv.org/pdf/1412.3756.pdf), which formalizes  the 80--20 rule of thumb from the Equality of Employment Commission here in the US: